MicrosoftDocs/dynamics-365-ai/ai-docs/sales/prioritize-sales-pipeline-through-work-list.md

     > ![Work list settings](media/sa-worklist-filter-settings.png "Work list settings")

 ## Send bulk emails
-The bulk email feature allows you to send an email simultaneously to a list of leads or contacts that are assigned to same sequence and have same step to complete.
-Sending the bulk email helps you to save time and accelerate the sales process.
+The bulk email feature helps you to optimize your work by sending the same email to a list of leads simultaneously.
+The leads should have the same email step from the same sequence attached to all these records.
 For example, there are 10 leads who have the sequence step to send an introduction email, which is pending for today.
-Using the bulk email feature, you can select all the 10 leads or select preferred leads to send the introduction email at once.
+Using the bulk email feature, you can select all the 10 leads (or some of these 10 leads) and send the introduction email at once.

 **To send bulk emails:**